jazeved0/cinema-system/README.md

 docker-compose up --build
 ```

-to build the containers and run the application locally.
-The API will be accessible at `localhost:5000` and the database will be accessible at `localhost:5432`.

 ### 🖥 Frontend App

 To run and develop the frontend services locally, first ensure that both [Node.js](https://nodejs.org/en/download/) and a package manager of your choice (either [Yarn](https://yarnpkg.com/lang/en/) or [npm](https://www.npmjs.com/get-npm)) are installed.
 Then, simply run: